Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Comparison with tight spans and injective hulls

-The proof of this theorem uses the following general fact that may be of independent interest.
+We need two general facts for the proof of \Cref{newthm} which we state as lemmas as they may be of independent interest.
 Recall that if $P$ and $Q$ are two polytopes in $\mathbb R^n$ both containing the origin and for which the affine hull of $P$ intersects the affine hull of $Q$ only in the origin, then the {\em free sum} of $P$ and $Q$ is $P\oplus Q:=\conv(P\cup Q)$, see for instance~\cite{Kal88}.

 \begin{lemma} Let $\metric_1$, $\metric_2$ be metrics on the sets $[n]$ and $\{n,\ldots,n+m\}$, respectively.
 Consider the function $ \metric_1\oplus \metric_2: [n+m]^2 \to \mathbb R $ defined via

 Then $\metric_1\oplus \metric_2$ is a metric, and we have a direct (free) sum decomposition \end{lemma} \begin{proof} A straightforward check of the definitions shows that $\metric_1\oplus\metric_2$ is a metric.